gotec/git2net/README.md

 ### Tutorials

 After installation, we suggest to check out our [tutorials](https://github.com/gotec/git2net-tutorials), detailing how to get started using `git2net`.
-We currently provide five tutorials covering different aspects of analysing your repository with `git2net`.
+We provide tutorials covering different aspects of analysing your repository with `git2net`.
 You can directly interact with the notebooks in *Binder*, or view them in *NBViewer* via the badges below.

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/gotec/git2net-tutorials/HEAD)